Speiker/Bulk-Credential-Check/README.md

 v1.1 - Scans ports 22 and 23 of imported devices to determine availability then attempts to connect.

 v1.2 - Changed back to ping for availablity check.
-Added option to export available device list to file and test additional credentials.
+Made device availability check optional as well as added an option to export the device list to a file after availability was checked and test additional credentials after initial scan.
+Converted much of the script into  various functions.